noaham/website/_posts/teaching/math3b-f17/0-0-0-lectures.md

 - [Lecture 1][]: Review and limits and differentiation.
 Questions 1-6 in PS1.
 - [Lecture 2][]: Introduction to graphing.
 Question 9a,d,e on PS1.
-- Lecture 3: More graphing, slanted asymptotes.
+- [Lecture 3][]: More graphing, slanted asymptotes.
 Question 9b,c,f on PS1.
 - Lecture 4: Optimization, maximums and minimums.
 - Lecture 5: More optimization examples.
 - Lecture 6: Antiderivatives.